Friday, March 29, 2013

 1 teaspoon vanilla (optional)

-Butter a large 8" round oven-proof baking dish or 6 porcelain ramekins.
-Pour in the custard.
-Prepare a water bath by pouring 1" of water to a large roasting pan.
+Pour the custard into a large 8" round oven-proof baking dish or 6 porcelain ramekins.
+Prepare a water bath by pouring 1" of water into a baking pan larger than the baking dish by several inches.

-Put the custard into the water bath and bake for 45 minutes (the ramekins) or 75 minutes (the baking dish).
+Bake for 45 minutes (the ramekins) or 90 minutes (the baking dish).
 Every 15 minutes rotate the baking dish and ramekins so they cook evenly.
 If the custard is browning too quickly, lay a piece of tin foil over the top.

 Serve at room temperature with whipped cream, ice cream, or fresh berries.